Swaminarayan Akshardham (Delhi): Exhibits

-Sahajanand Darshan [Hall of Values]
+Sahajanand Darshan (Hall of Values)

-The Hall of Values features lifelike robotics and dioramas which display incidents from Swaminarayan's life, portraying his message about the importance of peace, harmony, humility, service to others and devotion to God.
-Set in 18th century India, the audience experiences eternal messages gleaned from ancient Hindu culture such as non‐violence, vegetarianism, perseverance, prayers, morality, and family harmony through 15 3-dimensional dioramas which make use of state of the art robotics, fibre optics, light and sound effects, dialogues, and music.
-The hall also features the world's smallest animatronic robot in the form of Ghanshyam Maharaj, the child form of Swaminarayan.
+The Hall of Values depicts incidents from Swaminarayan's life, conveying his teachings.
+The 15 three-dimensional dioramas utilize robotics, fibre optics, light and sound effects, dialogues, and music to present themes such as non‐violence, vegetarianism, perseverance, prayers, morality, and family harmony.
+The hall aso features the world's smallest animatronic robot in the form of Ghanshyam Maharaj, the child form of Swaminarayan.